The Eurosport Cup: Vote for the greatest Premier League player

 Image credit: Eurosport

-We would like to welcome to you to the very first Eurosport Cup.
+We would like to welcome to you back to the Eurosport Cup.
 Over the coming weeks we will settle a series of football debates thanks to you, the readers.

 The second topic is: Who is the greatest Premier League player ever?